 Are my license/certifications reimbursed?

 After hire, Advanced Practice Providers (APPs) that work at lease a 0.5 FTE or greater, will be reimbursed for professional expenses required to practice in their position, such as a WI, PA, APNP license, national recertification, Drug Enforcement Agency (DEA) license or other certifications required by the department or specialty.

 Is a DEA required for my job?

-Yes, in order to be an ordering provider in Health Link, our electronic health record, and obtain clinical privileges, a DEA is required.
+Yes, in order to be an ordering provider in Health Link, our electronic health record, and obtain clinical privileges, a DEA is required prior to being hired (with the exception of clinical anesthetists).

 Do you provide malpractice insurance?